Schwenk History, Family Crest & Coats of Arms

-Where did the German Schwenk family come from?
-What is the German Schwenk family crest and coat of arms?
-When did the Schwenk family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Schwenk family history?A multitude of prestigious family names, such as the surname Schwenk, were formed in the lands which became the modern German state of Prussia, known for its beauty, industry and military power.
+A multitude of prestigious family names, such as the surname Schwenk, were formed in the lands which became the modern German state of Prussia, known for its beauty, industry and military power.
 However, in the medieval era, Prussia was fragmented and inhabited by numerous barbarian tribes, who fought amongst themselves for control of the land.
 The borders of the barbarian kingdoms, which were established after the fall of the Roman Empire, changed repeatedly.
 The region that came to be known as Prussia was roughly divided between the territories of Brandenburg-Prussia, West Prussia and East Prussia The Schwenk family emerged in Brandenburg-Prussia, which is essentially the birthplace of modern Germany.
 By the 19th century, Brandenburg-Prussia had incorporated East Prussia, West Prussia and many other German territories.
 Moreover, in the late 19th century, it led the German states in the unification of Germany.

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Schwenk include Schwan, Schwann, Schwahn and others.

-Another 105 words (8 lines of text) are included under the topic Early Schwenk Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Schwenk Notables in all our PDF Extended History products and printed products wherever possible.

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Schwenks to arrive in North America, and among them were: